 Additionally, some people are so severely mentally ill that they are unable to assist in their defense and therefore are not competent to stand trial.
 In these circumstances, you would be sent to a hospital to undergo treatment to restore your competency so that you can then fight your case.

 In California, judges have the authority to send individuals who are suffering from specific mental illnesses to participate in a pretrial diversion program so that they can get treatment rather than be criminally prosecuted.
 If the program is successfully completed the charges will be dismissed.
-Most diagnosable mental illnesses qualify for mental health diversion (i.e.; schizophrenia, major depression, bipolar disorder and most other illnesses listed in the DSM).
-However, if you are diagnosed with anti-social personality disorder, borderline personality disorder or pedophilia you will not qualify.
+Most diagnosable mental illnesses qualify for mental health diversion (i.e.; schizophrenia, major depression, bipolar disorder, and most other illnesses listed in the DSM).
+However, if you are diagnosed with anti-social personality disorder, borderline personality disorder, or pedophilia you will not qualify.
 Attorney Kopelman along with a psychologist or psychiatrist will evaluate whether you are a good candidate for mental health diversion.
 If the evaluating doctor believes you fit the criteria, then he or she will make a recommendation to the court.
 Ultimately the court will decide whether to permit you to participate in the diversion program.

-There is also a pretrial diversion program for veterans or current members of the military who are charged with a misdemeanor and as a result of their military service is suffering from PTSD, sexual trauma, traumatic brain injury, substance abuse or other mental health problems.
+There is also a pretrial diversion program for veterans or current members of the military who are charged with a misdemeanor and as a result of their military service are suffering from PTSD, sexual trauma, traumatic brain injury, substance abuse or other mental health problems.
 If you successfully complete the program your charges will be dismissed.
 Learn more about military diversion when you call today.

-In LA & Orange Counties, CA, as well as in many other areas, collaborative courts have been set up to help individuals who may have underlying issues that have contributed to their criminal case.
-These courts work with a team of individuals from various agencies around the county such as probation, health care and social services.
+In LA & Orange Counties, CA, as well as in many other areas, collaborative courts have been set up to help individuals who may have underlying issues that have contributed to their criminal cases.
+These courts work with a team of individuals from various agencies around the county such as probation, health care, and social services.
 The goal of these collaborative courts is to address the underlying condition that brought you to the criminal justice system.
-Several examples of collaborative courts are DUI Court, Homeless Court and Recovery Court.
+Several examples of collaborative courts are DUI Court, Homeless Court, and Recovery Court.
 Ms. Kopelman will discuss with you whether it would be beneficial for you to participate in one of these courts and whether you would qualify.

 If you would like to further discuss your case with a mental health attorney, reach out to Ms. Kopelman today.